Artists Transform Trash Into Unique Works

-This comprehensive collection of African-American art will be open for free at the Arts Council from March 28 through May 17.
+Learn more about these artists and their work during the exhibition.
+This exhibition will be open for free at the Arts Council and continues through August 16.
 (See gallery hours below)

 Arts Council galleries are located at 301 Hay Street, Fayetteville, NC.
 Admission is free.

 Monday - Thursday: 9 a.m. to 5 p.m.